 Important characteristic values

-Operating pressure up to 420 bar
+Operating pressure Up to 420 bar

-Flow up to 330 l/m
+Flow up to 300 l/min

 Grade of filtration 3 - 5 μm

-Perm. pressure difference Δp up to 200 bar, depending on the design of the filter element.
+Perm.
+Differential pressure ∆p Up to 200 bar, depending on the design of the filter element.

 Filter arrangement

 Hydraulic filters can be arranged in various different positions within a system.
 A distinction is made between